DiddiLeija/DiddiLeija/README.md

 # Hello, I am @DiddiLeija

->Hi, I'm @DiddiLeija, I'm interested on the @pypa / @python projects, and I want to collaborate with them.
+>_Hi, I'm @DiddiLeija, I'm interested on the @pypa / @python projects, and I want to collaborate with them._

+Hello, I am Diego, but you can call me Diddi.

-Hello, I am a code lover who wants to make something for the world :earth_americas:.
-As a human, I like to play videogames :video_game: and help my local community with desktop applications :man_technologist: :hammer_and_wrench:.
+I am a code lover who wants to make something for the world :earth_americas:.
+In the real world, I like to play videogames :video_game: and help my local community with desktop applications :man_technologist: :hammer_and_wrench:.
+But when I get into the digital world, I just hang around, looking for something to collaborate on :thinking:...
 I'm a [PSF member](http://python.org/users/DiddiLeija) and a [Python](http://python.org) :snake: follower.
 I hope that one day I will make a significant change for the Python developers...